 Preventive Maintenance records will be used to document all preventive maintenance activities.
 This package should also be used to document damaged or worn parts observed during routine preventive maintenance activities.
+The records are maintained on the 4S electronic platform.

 Preventive Maintenance Procedures